Our Trauma-Focused Team

 Jan also provides online and face-to-face Clinical Supervision for professionals working with children with SEND and SEBD.

-She is HCPC registered, a member of the BACP (British Association of Counselling and Psychotherapy), and has an MA in Arts Psychotherapy.
+She is HCPC registered, a member of the BACP (British Association of Counselling and Psychotherapy)The professional association for members of the counselling and psychotherapy professions in the UK., and has an MA in Arts Psychotherapy.

 Marissa Green